Cairnarvon/uptime/doc/index.rst

 .. function:: _uptime_plan9

    Plan 9 From Bell Labs.
-Reads ``/dev/time``, which contains the number of clock ticks since boot and the number of clock ticks per seconds.
+Reads :file:`/dev/time`, which contains, among other things, the number of clock ticks since boot and the number of clock ticks per second.

+   This function does not require a working :mod:`ctypes`.

 .. function:: _uptime_posix

    Fallback uptime for POSIX.
-Scans ``utmpx`` for a ``BOOT_TIME`` entry, and if it's present, subtracts its value from the current time to find the uptime.
+Scans the ``utmpx`` database for a :c:data:`BOOT_TIME` entry, and if it's present, subtracts its value from the current time to find the uptime.

    .. note::